Go card: Fares

+In August 2024, a flat 50 cent per journey fare structure was introduced in a six-month trial eliminating the zonal system.
+In December 2024, it was announced 50 cent fares would become permanent.

+Operation

 When purchasing a go card, a refundable deposit is applied, on top of the starting balance.
 The deposit allows users to finish their journey even when they have insufficient funds on the go card, although the go card has to have a positive balance at the start of the journey.

-To use the go card, users need to hold their card less than 10 cm away from the reader to "touch on" and do the same to "touch off" at the end of each journey or segment travelled (This includes switching between Train and Light Rail at Helensvale Station).
+To use the go card, users need to hold their card less than 10 cm away from the reader to "touch on" and do the same to "touch off" at the end of each journey or segment travelled (this includes switching between train and tram at Helensvale station).

-For inter-modal travel, TransLink allows go card users to transfer between services (up to 3 times and within 3 and a half hours) without being regarded as having started a new journey.
+For inter-modal travel, Translink allows go card users to transfer between services (up to 3 times and within 3 and a half hours) without being regarded as having started a new journey.

 The fare is calculated and deducted from the go card balance each time the user touches off, based on the number of zones travelled through since the first segment of the journey.
 On a transfer segment, the user is only charged the difference between the amount already charged and the total fare for the journey.

 Users who do not "touch off" are charged a fixed amount which varies depending on the mode of travel.
-In the event of inadvertent error, technical faults or other excusable circumstances, penalty fares can be adjusted via the TransLink website (for registered go cards) or telephone call centre.
+In the event of inadvertent error, technical faults or other excusable circumstances, penalty fares can be adjusted via the Translink website (for registered go cards) or telephone call centre.